Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Nebraska:

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-In Nebraska, the prosecutor has discretion in determining whether to charge a juvenile in adult court.
+In Nebraska, the prosecutor has discretion in determining whether to charge a youth in adult court.
 Neb.
-Rev. Stat. § 43-276(1).
+Rev. Stat.
+Ann. § 43-276(1).
 The prosecutor is required to consider a variety of circumstances in making this determination.
 Neb.
-Rev. Stat. § 43-276(1).
-To be eligible for arraignment in adult court, the juvenile must have been 14 years old or older when the alleged offense occurred, and must be accused of a felony or traffic offense.
+Rev. Stat.
+Ann. § 43-276(1).
+To be eligible for arraignment in adult court, the youth must have been 14 years old or older when the alleged offense occurred, and must be accused of a felony or traffic offense.
 Neb.
-Rev. Stat. § 29-1816(1)(a)(ii)-(iii).
+Rev. Stat.
+Ann. § 29-1816(1)(a)(ii)-(iii).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.